raghav-gtl/TWDS_PRO/README.md

 ### Capturing Enemy buildings
 - Our enemy is weak this time so our major players will rally with F2 to their command centers
 #### Formation for taking enemy command center
-1. Lodos will open rally on Top Command Center with F2 and BigWolf, Baikarz, Never Enough, Don Makaron Joins with F2
+1. Lodos will open rally on Top Command Center with F2 and other big players join with F2
-2. Negan187 open rally on Bottom Command Center with F2 and UGACrotalus, Watts, Iskarpela, Prodigy Joins with F2
+2. Negan187 open rally on Bottom Command Center with F2 and other big players join with F2 (Uga is required)

 ## General Instruction
 - do rallies for getting back Arsenal and Command center if defence is too much.